Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Deep Random Survey telescope in Chile also observed 3I/Atlas - Photo: DEEP RANDOM SURVEY

-On July 2, astronomers confirmed the discovery of an interstellar object - coming from stars outside our Solar System - flying rapidly through the Solar System and classified it as a comet, according to AFP.
-It is likely the largest interstellar object ever discovered by humans.
+On July 2nd, astronomers confirmed the discovery of an interstellar object – originating from stars outside our Solar System – hurtling through the Solar System and classified it as a comet, according to AFP.
+This is likely the largest interstellar object ever discovered by humans.

-The object was discovered a day earlier by the NASA-funded ATLAS survey, and astronomers then looked back at observations made in June to trace its orbit back to at least June 14.
+The object had been discovered the day before by the ATLAS survey, funded by the US National Aeronautics and Space Administration (NASA).
+Astronomers then reviewed observation records from June to trace the object's orbit back to at least June 14th.

-The International Astronomical Union's Minor Planet Center has named the interstellar comet 3I/Atlas.
+The International Astronomical Union's Minor Planet Center has named this interstellar comet 3I/Atlas.

-"The fact that we see some faint spots suggests that it's mostly ice rather than rock," said Jonathan McDowell, of the Harvard-Smithsonian Center for Astrophysics.
+"The fact that we're observing some blurry spots suggests it's mostly ice rather than rock," said Jonathan McDowell, who works at the Harvard-Smithsonian Center for Astrophysics.

-Initially, before being determined to be of interstellar origin, the European Space Agency (ESA) named the object A11pl3Z and determined it posed no threat to Earth.
+Initially, before being identified as having interstellar origin, the European Space Agency (ESA) named this object A11pl3Z and determined that it posed no threat to Earth.

-Astronomers are still finalizing their calculations, but 3I/Atlas appears to be moving at more than 60km/s.
-That means 3I/Atlas is not bound to the Sun's orbit like comets and asteroids that originate from within the Solar System.
+Astronomers are still finalizing their calculations, but 3I/Atlas appears to be moving at speeds exceeding 60 km/s.
+This means that 3I/Atlas is not bound by the Sun's orbit like comets and asteroids originating from within the Solar System.

 NASA phát hiện 'vị khách lạ' lao nhanh qua Hệ Mặt trời - Ảnh 2.